 Considering studying physics at university?

-The nine universities in the South-East of England that make up SEPnet provide a wide range of physics courses leading to three-year BSc (Hons) and four year MPhys degrees.
+The six universities in the South-East of England that make up SEPnet provide a wide range of physics courses leading to three-year BSc (Hons) and four year MPhys degrees.
 A sizeable fraction of physics graduates then move on to postgraduate study, taking MSc, MPhil and PhD degrees, while others go straight into employment upon graduation.

 SEPnet’s network of specialist Employability Advisors for physics, based at each of the SEPnet universities, provide students with careers guidance throughout their course, assisting with career planning and job applications.
 Building on its region-wide links with physics employers, SEPnet operates a competitive paid placement scheme during the summer holidays, providing opportunities for students to put their physics training to practical use between their second and third year of study, and to gain valuable physics work experience prior to applying for jobs or postgraduate places in their final year.

 Applications to study physics at SEPnet universities are considered independently by each of the universities, and students should apply through the usual channels (in most cases via UCAS for UK/EU students, and via the individual universities’ admissions sites in the case of international students).
 (You can also click on the universities’ logos below to be taken to their physics websites.)